-Have a whale of a time in Moreton Bay – your guide to whale watching in Brisbane
+Have a whale of a time – your guide to whale watching in Brisbane's Moreton Bay

 Tours kick off on 1 June departing from Holt Street Wharf at Pinkenba.
 Cruise-goers have the option of a 7am or 10am departure, with a 75-minute ferry ride taking you across the bay to Moreton Island.
 For those who would like to see more of the island, book the 7am departure as this allows about 3.5 hours to spend on the island before setting off on the three-hour whale-watching cruise.
 A light lunch is served on board and expert commentary is provided.